prabhu-sunderaraman/gql-dec-2022/notes.md

 * It completely __decouples__ your FE from all the BE Apis
 * You avoid hitting the Apis individually.
 You can club several requests and hand them over to GraphQL
 * Filtering out data.
 You ask only for that data that you need.
 GraphQL filters it out

+## Set up a graphql server using Apollo

+* Latest version of Apollo is v4
+* A lot of times, in your project, you may not have the luxury to set up a graphql server
+* It may have been already setup and configured and up and running

+* mkdir day01
+* cd day01
+* sudo npm init
+* sudo npm i --save graphql @apollo/server